Ecierge/Elmish.Uno/REFERENCE.md

 The section on model normalization made it clear that it’s better to use IDs than complex objects in messages.
 This means that for bindings to the selected value of a `ListBox` or similar, you’ll likely have better luck using `SelectedValue` and `SelectedValuePath` rather than `SelectedItem`.

 Unfortunately some selection-enabled WPF controls only have `SelectedItem` and do not support `SelectedValue` and `SelectedValuePath`.
-Using `SelectedItem` is particularly cumbersome in Elmish.WPF since the value is not your sub-model, but an instance of the Elmish.WPF view-model.
-To help with this, Elmish.WPF provides the `subModelSelectedItem` binding.
+Using `SelectedItem` is particularly cumbersome in Elmish.Uno since the value is not your sub-model, but an instance of the Elmish.Uno view-model.
+To help with this, Elmish.Uno provides the `subModelSelectedItem` binding.

 This binding works together with a `subModelSeq` binding in the same binding list, and allows you to use the `subModelSeq` binding’s IDs in your model while still using `SelectedItem` from XAML.
 For example, if you use `subModelSeq` to display a list of books identified by a `BookId`, the `subModelSelectedItem` binding allows you to use `SelectedBook: BookId` in your model.